-If you are in default on your property taxes in California, you could lose your home through a tax sale -- though this can’t happen until five years after you fall behind in your tax payments.
+If you don't pay your property taxes in California, you could lose your home through a tax sale—though this can’t happen until five years after the property is tax defaulted.
 Find out below what notice you’ll get before a tax sale in California, how the tax sale process works, and whether you can get your home back after the sale.

 In California, the tax collector must give you a written notice, as well as personally contact you, if possible, before selling your home at a tax sale.

 Notice before the sale.
-The tax collector must send you a notice of the proposed sale by certified mail not less than 45 days nor more than 120 days before the sale (Cal.
+The tax collector must send a notice of the proposed sale by certified mail not less than 45 days nor more than 120 days before the sale to your last known mailing address.
+(Cal.
 Rev. & Tax.
 Code § 3701).
-It must also publish the notice in the newspaper or, if there are no newspapers in the area, post the notice in three public places (Cal.
+It must also publish the notice in the newspaper or, if there are no newspapers in the area, post the notice in three public places.
+(Cal.
 Rev. & Tax.
 Code § 3702).

 Your right to pay the debt in installments.
-You can choose to pay the delinquent amounts in installments at any time up until 5:00 p.m. on the last business day prior to when the tax collector gets the right to sell the home (Cal.
+You can choose to pay the delinquent amounts in installments at any time up until 5:00 p.m. on the last business day prior to the date when the tax collector gets the right to sell the home.
+(Cal.
 Rev. & Tax.
 Code § 4217).
-So long as you keep up on the installments, the collector cannot proceed with a sale (Cal.
+So long as you keep up on the installments, the collector can't proceed with a sale.
+(Cal.
 Rev. & Tax.
 Code § 4218).

 At the auction, the winning bid must be at least as much as the amount it would cost for you to redeem the home, plus costs, which includes:

 In California, you don’t get the right to redeem the home after the sale.
-Your right to redeem expires at the close of business on the last business day prior to the sale date (Cal.
+Your right to redeem expires at the close of business on the last business day prior to the sale date.
+(Cal.
 Rev. & Tax.
-Code § 3706).
-If you send in the redemption amount via mail or any other method, the tax collector must receive it by that deadline (Cal.
+Code § 3706, § 3707).
+If you send in the redemption amount via mail or any other method, the tax collector must receive it by that deadline.
+(Cal.
 Rev. & Tax.
 Code § 3707).

-However, if your home doesn’t sell at the auction or the purchaser who bought it at the sale backs out of the deal, your right to redeem revives (Cal.
+However, if your home doesn’t sell or the purchaser who bought it at the sale backs out of the deal, your right to redeem revives (Cal.
 Rev. & Tax.
-Code § 3693.1, 3707).
-This means you can still pay off the debt to save the home.
+Code § 3693.1, § 3707).
 (Learn more in Getting Your Home Back After a Property Tax Sale in California.)

-California law gives counties the ability to sell tax lien certificates (rather than selling tax-defaulted homes), if authorized by resolution of county board of supervisors (Cal.
+California law gives counties the ability to sell tax lien certificates (rather than selling tax-defaulted homes), if authorized by resolution of county board of supervisors.
+(Cal.
 Rev. & Tax.
-Code § § 4511, 4521).
+Code § 4511, § 4521).
 A tax lien certificate basically gives the purchaser the right to collect the tax debt from you.
-No counties in California sell tax lien certificates at this time.
+California counties usually don't sell tax lien certificates.